dd9jn/rfc4880bis/crypto-refresh.md

 This specification creates a registry of key server preferences.
 The registry includes the key server preference, the name of the preference, and a reference to the defining specification.
 The initial values for this registry can be found in {{key-server-preferences}}.
-Adding a new key server preference MUST be done through the IETF CONSENSUS method, as described in {{RFC2434}}.
+Adding a new key server preference MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 #### Key Flags Extensions